-Michael J. Preston advises a broad range of private equity and corporate clients on mergers and acquisitions, co-investments, joint ventures and other commercial transactions.
+Michael J. Preston advises a broad range of private equity sponsors, investors, and other corporate clients on their investments and co-investments, joint ventures, and other commercial transactions.

-He has experience across a range of business sectors, with particular experience in financial services, healthcare, natural resources and technology, and he has worked extensively in the emerging markets.
-Michael also has significant experience advising clients on issues related to investment funds, acquisition finance and alternative investment structures.
+He has experience across a range of business sectors, with particular experience in health care, technology, financial services, and natural resources, and he has worked extensively in the emerging markets.
+Michael also has significant experience advising clients on issues related to investment funds, acquisition finance, and alternative investment structures.